hkociemba/Rubiks2x2x2-OptimalSolver/README.md

 # Rubiks2x2x2-OptimalSolver
 ## Overview
-This project implements an optimal solver for the 2x2x2 Rubik's cube.
-All optimal (=shortest) solving maneuvers are computed.
-The computation time is neglectible.
-The solver only uses moves of the U, R and F faces because the DBL-corner is fixed.
-The color scheme of the cube is detected automatically.
+This project presents an optimal solver for the 2x2x2 Rubik's cube, computing all optimal (shortest) solving maneuvers.
+The computation time is negligible.
+The solver exclusively utilizes moves of the U, R, and F faces, as the DBL-corner remains fixed.
+The cube's color scheme is automatically detected.
 ## Usage
-There is a pruning table which is created on the first run.
-This needs about 4 MB disk space and it takes from less than a minute to a couple of minutes to create it, depending on the hardware.
-Usually you start the cubesolving server which listens on a port of your choice and which accepts the cube definition string and returns the solving maneuver.
-The module example.py gives detailed examples how to start the server and a simple GUI-interface which interacts with the server.
-You can run the example file with
+Upon the initial run, a pruning table is created, requiring approximately 4 MB of disk space.
+The creation process takes anywhere from less than a minute to a couple of minutes, contingent on the hardware.
+Typically, you initiate the cube-solving server, which listens on a port of your choice, accepting the cube definition string and returning the solving maneuver.
+The module example.py provides detailed examples on how to commence the server and utilize a simple GUI interface that interacts seamlessly with the server.

-"python example.py" or eventually "python3 example.py"
+Execute the example file using "python example.py" or eventually "python3 example.py"

-Make sure that you use Python 3.
+Ensure that you are using Python 3.

 ![](gui_client.jpg "")